Do real estate open houses sell homes faster?

-Is your home going to sell after the open house?
+Is your home going to sell after an open house?
 The answer is probably not.
 You will not be pulling the “For Sale” sign out of your yard at the end of the open house.

-Living in the age of the internet, many people are wondering what is the point of an open house anymore.
+Living in the age of the internet, many people wonder what is the point of an open house anymore.
 Most properties are up on the web before the first open house is even scheduled.
 Potential buyers can view photos and information about the property and contact the agent if they are interested.
 For many people, this makes the open house completely irrelevant.

 The reasons are for and against publicly showing your home are multilayered.
 An open house provides an opportunity to pull in buyers, as well as weed out the lookie-loos, and should not be ruled out of the selling process entirely.